rhizome/jquery-simple-slider/index.md

 - Slider value goes directly into your input element, for easy use in normal html forms
 - Supports both pre-defined values and a continous ranges
 - Supports smooth sliding and snap-to-value sliding
+- Supports highlighting the slider background when dragging

 Screenshots